 Nestled in the beautiful Bridger-Teton National Forest near Jackson, Wyoming, the American Wilderness Leadership School (AWLS) provides the perfect atmosphere for educational programs.
-Established in 1976 with the vision of providing educators with a useful hands-on experience that they can bring home to their classrooms, AWLS has provided an accredited conservation education program for nearly 6,000 teachers who reach more than a million students annually and a challenging experience for 1,700 high school students.
+Established in 1976 with the vision of providing educators with a useful hands-on experience that they can bring home to their classrooms, AWLS has provided an accredited conservation education program for more than 6,000 teachers who reach more than a million students annually and a challenging experience for more than 1,700 high school students.

 The program was obviously initiated and managed with teachers in mind.
 From the hands on use of firearms, archery and lab skills to the curriculum instruction on Project Wild and Project Wet, we were shown how to incorporate a variety of approaches with our own students at our respective schools.
 It was very nice to work with a rich mix of teachers from elementary to secondary since the two of us represent both areas.
 We both found the activities we were involved with will be very useful in our classrooms.
 Most of all, we would like to thank you for the opportunity that reminded both of us that experiencing the natural world should and will be incorporated into the preparation of our youth for the lives they will lead as well rounded adults.

-Poignant guest speakers like Harlan Kredit, high school science teacher and summer Yellowstone Park Ranger and college professors Dr. Gary San Julian, PhD, Professor Emeritus Penn State University and Dr. Bart Ballard, PhD, Research Scientist and Professor, Caesar Kleberg Wildlife Research Institute & Department of Animal and Wildlife Sciences, Texas A&M University–Kingsville, Kingsville, Texas will inspire them for years to come.
+Poignant guest speakers like Harlan Kredit, high school science teacher and summer Yellowstone Park Ranger and college professors Dr. Gary San Julian, PhD, Professor Emeritus Penn State University, Dr. Fidel Hernandez, Dr. Bart Ballard, PhD, Research Scientist and Professor, Caesar Kleberg Wildlife Research Institute & Department of Animal and Wildlife Sciences, Texas A&M University–Kingsville, Kingsville, Texas will inspire them for years to come.

 Content-relevant field trips to Pinedale, Wyoming Gas Fields, National Elk Refuge, Teton Park Visitor Center, and Jackson, Wyoming and meetings with Wyoming Game & Fish Biologists and the Bureau of Land Management land managers will provide ‘real-world” experiences they can take back and share with the students in their classrooms.

-Educators may choose from one of six eight-day Workshop sessions, June 11th through August 10th.
+Educators may choose from one of six eight-day Workshop sessions, June 9th through August 17th.
 They may sign up now, as a limited number of tuition sponsorships, a $900 value, are still available.
-For information on registration, program specifics, and session dates contact Karen Crehan at KCrehan@safariclub.org or 520.620.1220 x231.
+For information on registration, program specifics, and session dates contact Todd Roggenkamp at firstname.lastname@example.org or (520)954-0669.

 What is AWLS?

 - AWLS is professional development for educators.
-If desired, it can be taken for college credit.
+If desired, it can be taken for college credit through Colorado State University.
 We also offer continuing education units.